Zapper-fi/protocol/src/pages/agents.md

   name: String!
   description: String

+  """
-  """ERC-1155 token can have multiple owners""" holders(
+  ERC-1155 token can have multiple owners
+  """
+  holders(
     first: Int

+    """
-    """Cursor of an edge (excluded)"""
+    Cursor of an edge (excluded)
+    """
     after: String
     last: Int

+    """
-    """Cursor of an edge (excluded)"""
+    Cursor of an edge (excluded)
+    """
     before: String
     followedBy: Address

+    """
-    """Deprecated use the args"""
+    Deprecated use the args
+    """
     input: NftHolderConnectionInput
   ): NftHolderConnection!

+  """
-  """ERC-1155 token can have multiple owners""" holdersFollowedByAddress(input: HoldersFollowedByAddressInput!): [NftHolder!]!
+  ERC-1155 token can have multiple owners
+  """
+  holdersFollowedByAddress(input: HoldersFollowedByAddressInput!): [NftHolder!]!

+  """
+  Token was hidden by owner
+  """
-  """Token was hidden by owner""" isHidden(input: ByAddressInput!): Boolean!
+  isHidden(input: ByAddressInput!): Boolean!

+  """
-  """Estimated value of the NFT"""
+  Estimated value of the NFT
+  """
   estimatedValue: NftValueDenomination

+  """
-  """Last sale of the NFT"""
+  Last sale of the NFT
+  """
   lastSale: NftValueDenomination
 }